 Another area where the Hoover does quite match up is with its filter and bin system.
 While the Hoover does use a HEPA filter like the Bissell, it is not washable.
 Instead, you are supposed to simply dump out the dust contents in the bin and continue use.
 The issue with this is that it means there will always be some dust particles in the collection receptacle.
 As mentioned previously, one of the knocks on bagless vacuums is that the finest particles of dust may slip out of the bin.
 This is all the more likely if you are not able to wash the filter that collects the dust in the first place.
 To point, there is simply no way to shake free all of the dust particles captured by the Hoover’s filter.
 As such, it is inevitable that more dust will end up slipping out of the bin than the Bissell.

-This is actually such an issue that the Hoover’s indicator light will not only tell you if the bin is full, it may tell you of impending vacuum failure.
-Essentially, the vacuum has been known to overheat and simply stop working.
+This is actually such an issue that the Hoover’s indicator light will not only tell you if the bin is full, but it may also tell you of impending vacuum failure.
+Essentially, this has been known to overheat and simply stop working.
 Of course, if you keep the bin clean and empty at the first indication, you should not have issues.
 At the least, the Hoover has a larger bin than the Bissell at 2.5 liters and will require being emptied less in general.
-Moreover, the Hoover has a 2 year manufacturer’s warranty, so should something fail, you have the protection and coverage to put you mind at ease.
+Moreover, Hoover has a 2-year manufacturer’s warranty, so should something fail, you have the protection and coverage to put your mind at ease.

 The WindTunnel also carries one of the limitations as the Bissell.
 Much like the OnePass, the Hoover uses a fixed position brush—though the brush may be raised or lowered to 5 different heights.
 Regardless, this means that the Hoover will not perform well on bare surfaces.
 Rather than sucking the dirt up, on a bare floor, the WindTunnel will simply push the dirt or around or worse, it may fling the dirt and make a bigger mess.
 Though, some features it does have on the Bissell is a retractable cord, and it seems to be far less resistant to tipping over when using the hose.
 Regardless, this is still a decent vacuum and a comparable competitor to the Bissell, if it does fall a bit short.